Princeton-LSI-ResearchComputing/tracebase/CONTRIBUTING.md

 ### Create an Admin User

-To be able to access the admin page, on the command line, run:
+To be able to access the admin page, on the command-line, run:

     python manage.py createsuperuser